banrahan/PyTeaser/goose/README.rst.txt

 -----

-Goose was originally an article extractor written in Java that has most recently (aug2011) converted to a `scala project <https://github.com/GravityLabs/goose>`_.
+Goose was originally an article extractor written in Java that has most recently (Aug2011) been converted to a `scala project <https://github.com/GravityLabs/goose>`_.

-This is a complete rewrite in python.
-The aim of the software is is to take any news article or article type web page and not only extract what is the main body of the article but also all meta data and most probable image candidate.
+This is a complete rewrite in Python.
+The aim of the software is to take any news article or article-type web page and not only extract what is the main body of the article but also all meta data and most probable image candidate.